rgiosa10/airflow_1_cr/README.md

   ./airflow_setup.sh
   ```

-    The contents of the `airflow_setup.sh` include the below to install 1) creating ./logs and ./plugins directories in the dsa-airflow directory 2) download the `docker_compose.yaml` 3) create the .env and 4) initialize airflow
+    The contents of the `airflow_setup.sh` include the below to 1) creating ./logs and ./plugins directories in the dsa-airflow directory 2) download the `docker_compose.yaml` 3) create the .env and 4) initialize airflow

 ```bash
     #!/bin/bash